techversat/ledi_documentation/rst/page04_flashing.rst

 Obtaining the Firmware
 ----------------------
-All the latest code is in git repository:
+The latest firmware source code is in git repository:

   https://github.com/techversat/ledi_firmware